veillette/physics-book/contents/ch4ProblemSolvingStrategies.md

    cancel. $$ \sum F_{x}=0 $$.

-4. This seems reasonable, since the applied tensions should be greater than the force applied to the tooth. {: type="1" .stepwise}
+4. This seems reasonable, since the applied tensions should be greater than the force applied to the tooth.

 </div>
 </div>